hannahpsmith1/project-two/README.md

 ## Site gif
 ![Site Functionality](public/img/bruhhh.gif)

+## Guest URL
+If you would like to protoype this app, please use the login: guest@email.com and password: password

 ## Summary
 HIKR is a personalized journal that allows the user to search for hike trails and generate a customized journal from a given location.
 Highly favors privacy and the aid for the conservationism.
 Hikr also allows the user to find the nearest trails based on a location search query.
 The search query will return any given trails that the user can add a personalized journal to.
 This is made with the sole purpose for users to recall a trails details, experiences, and moments the user would like to add to journals.